Here’s where you can fly from the Provo Airport

 • San Bernardino (SBD), twice a week

-• Las Vegas (LAS), twice a week starting March 2026
+• Las Vegas (LAS), twice a week starting in March 2026

 Related Posts